Intelligence analysts help keep the country secure by assessing and interpreting intelligence data

 UK intelligence agencies seek to recruit analysts from different educational and ethnic backgrounds in order to tackle the diverse range of threats from within and outside the UK.

-This area of work is open to graduates of any degree discipline.
-Degree classification requirements vary between the agencies.
+This area of work is open to graduates of any degree discipline, although the following degree subjects may be particularly useful:

-If you have language, IT or technology skills, you may be at an advantage, but all three agencies recruit linguistic and technology specialists separately.
+If you have language, IT or technology skills, you may be at an advantage but all three agencies recruit linguistic and technology specialists separately.

 The agencies look for individuals with personal integrity, honesty, discretion and reliability, and who can demonstrate professionalism and resilience.